-Their first recording sessions were delayed by the general strike of May 1968 but later the same year the song “Rain and Tears” was issued across Europe and was a huge success. the song appeared on the album End of the World in October.
+Their first recording sessions were delayed by the general strikes and Paris riots of May 1968 but later that same year the song “Rain and Tears” was issued across Europe and was a huge success.
+The song appeared on the album End of the World in October.
 Composed by Vangelis and the French lyricist Boris Bergman, the song featured Roussos’s unusual high tenor, The song was only a minor hit in Britain but was hugely successful in many other countries.
 Their second album featured another jewel: the title song “It’s Five o’Clock”.
-His unusual tenor voice reach allowed an operatic vocal style that helped propel the band to international success, notably on their final album 666, based on religious texts from the Apocalypse of St John, which became a progressive rock cult classic.
+His voice reach allowed an operatic vocal style that helped propel the band to international success, notably on their final album 666, based on religious texts from the Apocalypse of St John, which became a progressive rock cult classic.

 After Aphrodite’s Child disbanded, Demis continued to record sporadically with Vangelis.
 In 1970 the two released the film score album Sex Power, although the album has also been disputably credited to Aphrodite’s Child.
 They also recorded the ’77 album Magic, but their most successful collaboration was “Race To The End“, a vocal adaptation of the musical theme from the film Chariots of Fire.